GovTechSG/ship-hats-overview/document-history.md

 # Document History

-The following table describes important additions to the Ship-Hats documentation.
+The following table describes important additions to the SHIP-HATS documentation.
 We also update the documentation frequently to address the feedback that you send us.

 | Change | Description | Date |
 | --- | --- | --- |